LungJie/Particle-Material-Interaction/READme.md

 # Instructions of this repository
-The objective of this repository is to estimate the impact of radiation on a CubeSat or instrument.\
+The objective of this repository is to demostrate how to estimate the impact of radiation on a CubeSat or instrument.\
 _Please note that all radiation effects on electronics, such as TID, TNID and SEE, originate from particle-material interactions and energy deposition in the material._

 ## Content